-The use of medical marijuana is becoming increasingly common, but what happens when you also hold a Commercial Driving License (CDL)?
+Medical marijuana is super popular now, but hang on, what happens when you’ve got a Commercial Driving License (CDL)?

 Can you legally have both?
 In this article, we will delve into the complexities surrounding CDLs and medical marijuana cards, discussing the laws governing these two areas and providing guidance for commercial drivers who may be facing this dilemma.
 So buckle up and get ready for an informative ride!